AkhileshGhatate5/dvdrental-analytics/README.md

 1. **Which film categories generate the most revenue?**
    Identifies the highest-earning categories to understand which genres contribute most to revenue.

-2. **How has revenue changed over time?**
+2. **What are the peak rental months?**
-   Tracks monthly revenue trends to reveal growth patterns and seasonality.
+   Identifies the months with the highest rental activity to understand rental demand over time.

 3. **Who are the top 10 customers by total spend?**
    Ranks customers by spending to identify the most valuable customers.

-4. **Which cities generate the highest revenue?**
+4. **Which store performs better — revenue & rental volume?**
-   Compares revenue across cities to highlight the strongest geographic markets.
+   Compares store performance based on revenue and rental volume.

-5. **How are rentals distributed across film categories?**
+5. **What’s the most rented film per category?**
-   Shows the rental volume of film categories to understand customer preferences and category popularity.
+   Identifies the most rented film within each category to highlight popular titles.

-6. **How does average rental duration compare with the allowed duration?
+6. **How does average rental duration compare with the allowed duration?**
    Compares actual rental duration with the allowed period to identify late returns.

-7. **Which actors appear in the most rented films?
+7. **Which actors appear in the most rented films?**
    Identifies the most frequently featured actors based on the rental popularity of their films.

-8. **How has revenue changed over time?
+8. **How has revenue changed over time?**
    Tracks monthly revenue trends to reveal changes and patterns over time.

-9. **Which film ratings drive the most rentals?
+9. **Which film ratings drive the most rentals?**
    Compares rental volume across film ratings to identify the ratings most preferred by customers.

-10. **Which cities generate the highest rental revenue?
+10. **Which cities generate the highest rental revenue?**
     Compares rental revenue across cities to identify the strongest-performing locations.

-11. **Which customers have the highest number of late returns?
+11. **Which customers have the highest number of late returns?**
     Identifies customers with the most late returns to highlight recurring late-rental patterns.

 ## Project Structure